kitzeslab/audiomoth-performance/report.md

 filter (for instance 5.5 kHz in Figure 17-A) where cancellation occurred as sound reflected off of the tree and back to the microphone.
 Aside from these notch filters, the pink noise behind the tree is consistently quieter than in the front.
-The 41 cm and 97 cm diameter trees have similar effects, reducing frequencies under 2 kHz by about 10 dB, a reduction that increases to 20 dB in higher frequencies.
+The 41 cm and 97 cm circumference trees have similar effects, reducing frequencies under 2 kHz by about 10 dB, a reduction that increases to 20 dB in higher frequencies.
 The 170 cm circumference tree blocks more sound, reducing low frequencies by about